davidrhoden/davidrhoden-basic-netlify/timeline/laminated-diploma-dec-15-1991.md

 ---
 title: My college diploma, laminated
 date: 1991-12-15T16:00:00.000Z
 summary: I got this in the mail from the alumni association at UT.
-I don't think I ever got the big printout.
+I shoulda put a penny for scale.
 thumbnail: /static/img/laminated-diploma.jpg
 tags:
   - post